yunlhan/ece486lab_latex/README.md

 ###New Lab Report Template in LaTeX

 > This is the alpha version of lab report template in LaTeX.
-It was originally used by Daniel Whisman (enrolled in ECE 486, Fall 2013), edited and redesigned by Y&uumln L. Han.
+It was originally used by Daniel Whisman (enrolled in ECE 486, Fall 2013), edited and redesigned by Y&uuml;n L. Han.

 It is recommended to use